siwangigahlot/CMOSNANDGATE/README.md

 # CMOS Based NAND Gate
-This project simulates the designed NAND Gate circuit to determine its performance characterisitics pre-layout and post-layout.
+This project simulates the designed NAND Gate circuit to determine its Transient and DC characterisitics.
 Note: The Circuit requires further optimization to improve performance.
 Will Surely upgrade it.